katieraby/northcoders-news-API/README.md

 GET /api/users
 ```

-**Responds with**
+##### Responds with
-- an array of user objects
-- each user object should have
+- an array of user objects, each of which should have the following properties:
   * `username`
   * `avatar_url`
   * `name`